andykeefe/andykeefe/fountaindale class/README.md

-This directory contains code used for a introductory Python course I am teaching at thr library.
+This directory contains code used for a introductory Python course I am teaching at the library.
 The exercises are intended to "kick-off" someone's coding journey, not provide a comprehensive overview or even a foundational understanding of computer science principles.
 I'll leave that to the learner.